Althea Lamel ’13

-There are a lot of things about my Oberlin experience that my parents don’t fully get: my trans friends, “mom jeans,” but also my interest in Jewish history.
+There are a lot of things about my Oberlin experience that my parents don’t fully get: “mom jeans,” for one, but also my interest in Jewish history.
 It happened by chance.

 I had just been accepted to Oberlin and was flipping through the fall 2009 course catalog.
 I made a list of all the courses I wanted to take and was trying to narrow it down.
 “I would take What is Cinema? before taking Eastern European Jewry,” my dad said looking over my shoulder.
 “That sounds so boring.”